 On July 20, 2017 the Company announced that Mr. Saul Katz has joined the Company as its President.
 Mr. Katz brings to Valens 35 years of entrepreneurship, senior management experience and scientific expertise in functional food product development and commercialization.
-Over his career he established research collaborations with leading scientific institutions as well as technology licensing agreements with major international firms.
-As a pioneer in the functional food and nutraceutical industries, he authored articles, presented as guest speaker and chaired agricultural, nutraceutical and functional food symposia.
-Mr. Katz founded and was CEO of New Era Nutrition, a leading-edge functional food research and development company which developed and licensed proprietary formulations to food, pharmaceutical and supplement companies.
-Mr. Katz obtained his undergraduate degree from McGill University in 1975 and completed a combined Bachelor of Common Law and Civil Law from the University of Ottawa in 1979.
-Having articled at the Department of Justice in Ottawa, he was called to the Ontario law bar in 1980 and the Alberta law bar in 1981.
-From 1981 to 1984 Mr. Katz acted as legal counsel for Alberta Energy Company in Calgary and from 1985 to 1995 was Vice President and General Counsel for the Ghermezian family's Triple Five Group, developer of the West Edmonton Mall, Mall of America, and the concept of "retailtainment".
-The Company is granting stock options to Mr. Katz to acquire an aggregate of 2.49 million common shares in the capital of the Company at an exercise price of \$1.00 per common share, expiring on the fifth anniversary of the grant (collectively, the "Stock Option").
-The Stock Option vests in stages over the course of two (2) years with 25% to vest immediately and a further 12.5% to vest in each threemonth period thereafter.
+The Company granted stock options to Mr. Katz to acquire an aggregate of 2.49 million common shares in the capital of the Company at an exercise price of \$1.00 per common share, expiring on the fifth anniversary of the grant (collectively, the "Stock Option").
+2.25 million of these options vest in stages over the course of two (2) years with 25% to vest immediately and a further 12.5% to vest in each three-month period thereafter.
+The remaining grant of 240,000 options vest and are exercised as to 30,000 quarterly starting October 15, 2017.